 EE due to acid-mediated GERD: <1 month: not established.
 1 month–<1yr: 3kg–5kg: 2.5mg; >5kg–7.5kg: 5mg; >7.5kg–12kg: 10mg; for all: give once daily for up to 6 weeks.
 Healing of EE: <1yr: not established.
 1–11yrs: <20kg: 10mg; ≥20kg: 10 or 20mg; 12–17yrs: 20 or 40mg; for all: give once daily for up to 8 weeks.
 Symptomatic GERD: <1yr: not established.
 1–11yrs: 10mg once daily for up to 8 weeks; 12–17yrs: 20mg once daily for 4 weeks.

 NEXIUM for ORAL SUSPENSION Warnings/Precautions:

 Symptomatic response does not preclude gastric malignancy.
-Discontinue and evaluate if acute tubulointerstitial nephritis, cutaneous/systemic lupus erythematosus occurs.
+Discontinue and evaluate if acute tubulointerstitial nephritis, severe cutaneous adverse reactions, or cutaneous/systemic lupus erythematosus occurs.
 Long-term therapy (eg, >3yrs) may lead to malabsorption/deficiency of Vit.
 B12.
 Monitor magnesium levels during prolonged therapy.
+Consider monitoring magnesium, calcium levels in those with preexisting risk of hypocalcemia (eg, hypoparathyroidism).
 Increased risk of fundic gland polyps with long-term use (esp. >1yr) or osteoporosis-related fractures (hip, wrist or spine) with long-term (>1yr) and multiple daily dose PPI therapy.
 Use lowest dose for shortest duration appropriate to condition.
 Pregnancy.
 Nursing mothers.